ericrommel/python_test_automation_book/topics/07_web_ui_testing/main_web_automation_with_playwright.md

 ### Locators
 Locators are used to identify and interact with WebElements within a web page’s Document Object Model (DOM).
 They serve as the foundation for automating web application tests by allowing testers to perform actions such as clicking buttons, entering text, or verifying content.
-In Python locators are objects that are created by using /consuming string that define the plase of element within DOM
+In Python locators are objects that are created by using /consuming string that define the place of element within DOM

 #### The most typical types of Locators:
 ##### ID Locator: